31-Year-Old Man Accused Of Soliciting Girls As Young As 10 For Sex

 Hardcastle was arrested on Monday and faces charges of internet luring of a child and internet sex exploitation of a child — both felonies.

+“Through Snapchat the male stated that he wished to be with someone younger than (redacted),” The detective wrote.
+The affidavit states Hardcastle also expressed he wanted a 10-year-old to perform oral sex.

+On Tuesday, the Arapahoe County Sheriff’s office tweeted about the case to warn parents.

 “Sexy?
-Think again,” the Arapahoe County Sheriff’s Office tweeted, along with photos Hardcastle posted online.
+Think again,” the Sheriff’s Office tweeted, along with photos Hardcastle posted online.

 “We worry there may be other victims,” the sheriff’s office wrote.
 “If he’s chatted with your daughter, call 720-874-8477.”